-- 1 The Council shall prescribe the examinations required for registration and shall: - (a) determine the fees and conditions governing the administration of the examinations; and - (b) set the requirements for eligibility to write the exam. - 2 To meet the examination requirements for registration, a candidate must:

-(a) complete the prescribed application forms, provide the required documentation and pay the prescribed examination fees; and

-(b) pass the registration examinations approved by Council.

-3 Candidates are allowed a total of three attempts to pass the examinations within two years of their graduation date.
-Candidates who fail the examination a third time will not be permitted to attempt the examination again.

-4 A graduate psychiatric nursing license is cancelled immediately upon notice the member has failed the required examination for the third time.
+- 1. The Council shall prescribe the examinations required for registration and shall: - (a) determine the fees and conditions governing the administration of the examinations; and - (b) set the requirements for eligibility to write the exam. - 2.
+To meet the examination requirements for registration, a candidate must: - (a) complete the prescribed application forms, provide the required documentation and pay the prescribed examination fees; and - (b) pass the registration examinations approved by Council. - 3.
+Candidates are allowed a total of three attempts to pass the examination within two years of their graduation date. - 4.
+A person who does not pass the examination within two years of completion of the psychiatric nursing program, or who has failed the examination for the third time is not eligible to rewrite the exam until such time the person satisfactorily completes a one-time opportunity to complete an approved or recognized psychiatric nursing re-entry program.
+Upon successful completion of the re-entry program, the person will be allowed three more attempts to pass the examination: - (a) a person participating in the re-entry program will not be allowed to hold a graduate psychiatric nurse license during this time; - (b) a person successfully completing a re-entry program will have two years within which to write the three exam attempts; - (c) upon successful completion of the re-entry program and upon application to write the exam, the candidate may be eligible for a graduate psychiatric nurse license; and - (d) a person who does not pass the registration examination within the subsequent three attempts is no longer eligible for licensure, until such time that they have completed another basic program in psychiatric nursing. - 5.
+A graduate psychiatric nursing license is cancelled immediately upon notice the member has failed the required examination for the third time.

-BYLAW X - STATUTORY COMMITTEES
+BYLAW IX - STATUTORY COMMITTEES